MomoRC-tech/Water-Level-Sensor-Probe-with-esphome/README.md

 - `cfg_cal2_current_mA = 20.00`, `cfg_cal2_depth_m = 1.00`

 Cross‑checks
-- Depth Below Surface = Depth Below Head + `cfg_surface_to_well_head` (so add 1.20 m to the above depths if you want surface‑referenced values).
+- Depth Below Surface = Depth Below Head + `cfg_surface_to_well_head` (add 1.20 m to the above
+        depths if you want surface‑referenced values).
 - If you pick a different second point (not full span), ensure it still lies between 1.00 m and 6.00 m and its current is stable.

 ### Recommended Order
 1. Set geometry numbers.